UN adopts world’s first treaty to protect high seas biodiversity

 Reporting by Douglas Gillison; Editing by Lisa Shumaker

-Published by Simona Perry
+Published by Dr. Simona L. Perry

 Leave a comment